Internships & Careers

 Internships and Research

 Both academic and non-credit internships are available.
 Typically, our students intern at state and local agencies, courthouses, law firms, police departments, human service agencies, and nonprofits.
-The Sociology Department and the Career Development Center can help you find an internship.
+The Sociology and Criminal Justice Department and the Career Development Center can help you find an internship.

-Junior and senior sociology majors are encouraged to take advantage of the professional internship courses, which allow them to apply what they have learned in the classroom to a field setting.
+Junior and senior sociology and criminal justice majors are encouraged to take advantage of the professional internship courses, which allow them to apply what they have learned in the classroom to a field setting.
 The courses require a minimum eight-hour day of work each week and includes hands-on work experience, classroom discussions, journaling assignments, instruction on job search and graduate school, and a final research paper.
 Students choose locations in line with their personal career goals and recent placements have included Boston Municipal Court, Suffolk Superior Court, Department of Youth Services, Boston Area Rape Crisis Center, One Family, Inc., Middlesex Juvenile Court, Massachusetts State Police, and area law firms.

 The department is also home to the Center for Restorative Justice and the Center for Women’s Health and Human Rights.
 These centers conduct important research, influence the curriculum, and provide opportunities for students to work and assist faculty with research.

-A major in sociology is excellent preparation for “helping” careers in human services, government, law enforcement, and the nonprofit sector.
+A major in sociology and/or criminal justice is excellent preparation for “helping” careers in human services, government, law enforcement, and the nonprofit sector.
 The major also provides excellent preparation for graduate study in social work, law, criminology, and more.

 Recent graduates are working at:

 - North American Family Institute

 - City of Boston